srcclr/vscode-srcclr/README.md

 Override the following configuration property either in your User or Workspace settings.

 * `srcclr.profile`: profile to use when scanning.
-View ~/.srcclr.yml for the list of profiles you
+View ~/.srcclr.yml for the list of profiles available